yoyoyoju/TIL/java/collection.md

         * SortedSet interface
             * TreeSet
                 * Keeps the elements sorted and prevents duplicates
+                * uses object's compareTo() method as default
+                * can pass Comparator to the TreeSet constructor instead
         * HashSet
             * Prevents duplicates in the collection, and given an element, can find that element in the collection quickly
         * LinkedHashSet